BA (Hons)Music Performance and Production

 - 4 years with foundation year

-Why study a popular music performance and production degree at Solent University
+Why study a music performance and production degree at Solent University

 Play and produce your tracks.
 Combining performance techniques and studio recording skills, using digital and analogue studios, this degree is ideal to help launch your career in the music industry.

-- Solent is one of the largest Pro Tools 101 training locations in the UK.
+- Solent is one of the largest Pro Tools Training Locations in the UK.
+You'll have the opportunity to gain additional training in Pro Tools software.

-- Learn from a team of professional producers, composers, musicians, sound engineers and DJs with a wealth of international industry experience.
+- Learn from an enthusiastic and dedicated team of professional producers, composers, musicians, sound engineers and DJs with a wealth of international industry experience.

 - Solent is home to industry-standard facilities, including multiple recording studios and a fully accredited Dolby Atmos cinema.